motopress/mphb-styles/readme.txt

 Hotel Booking Styles & Templates plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.1.1, May 29 2023 =
+* Fixed an issue with the slider columns setting in the Accommodation Type Gallery block.

 = 1.1.0, Nov 15 2022 =
 * Added the ability to edit templates of the Accommodation Type pages.